cnvrg/logo-detection-blueprint/README.md

-Use this blueprint to train a tailored model using your custom data to detect logos in images.
+Use this blueprint using your custom data to train a tailored model and deploy an endpoint that detects logos in images.
 Training a logo-detection algorithm requires data provided in the form of logo-containing images, the logo locations, and their labels.
-This blueprint also creates an endpoint that detects logos in images based on the newly trained model.
-To train this model with your data, provide the following two folders located in the S3 Connector:
+To train this model with your data, provide the following two folders in the S3 Connector:
 - Images − A folder with the images to train the model
 - Labels − A folder with labels that correlate to the logos in the images folder